khushimehra-bits/ODT2026-ProjectManagementTemplate/README.md

 - Progress goals for each week were set and both members focused on completion of those tasks to ensure good time management
 - Tasks were done on time.
 On the cases of hardware failure, we did fall back a couple steps but it helped us understand the process more and the time crunch wasn't as heavily felt as we had planned time for probavle failures too.
 - Documentation was maintained throughout the process as tasks were getting done.
 As for the compilation of sketches, pictures and flowcharts - that happened at the end.
+- The last few days of assembly and finalization set us back a few steps due to physical planning and software misalignment - so we re-worked and made a better system of interation of the servos with the pins and the coins.
+The number of servos to 4 and added more obstacles to increase the difficulty of the game.
+- When the buttons on the app were not working as per the motion planned, we checked and rechecked code, wiring and app mechanics and identified a few discrapencies that would make the game work well at the end.

 ## 13.2 Task Breakdown